maurosorrentino/ECS-HA-website/README.md

 ## TODO

 - Fix ASG, ECS service, SG errors.
+- NAT gateway.
 - Cleanup ecs_iam.tf file.

 ## License

-You can use the code if you like to deploy the infrastructure, just follow the instructions in the comments if you want to pay and own a custom domain
+You can use the code if you like to deploy the infrastructure, just follow the instructions in the comments if you want to pay and own a custom domain.